csparkresearch/eyes17lib-docs/docs/programming/analog.md

 to complete before returning the data in the form of arrays.

 !!! warning
-	The calls will block, and are not recommended in interactive graphical programs if you intend to record for periods longer than 100mS
+	These calls are blocking, and are not recommended in interactive graphical programs if you intend to record for periods longer than 100mS

 ### :material-sine-wave: capture1 : Single Channel Oscilloscope